CycloneDX/cyclonedx-gradle-plugin/modify_metadata.md

 }
 ```
 It should be noted that some Data like OrganizationalContact, Url, Name,... can be left out. <br>
-OrganizationalContact can also include multiple OrganizationalContact.
+OrganizationalEntity can also include multiple OrganizationalContact.

 For details look at https://cyclonedx.org/docs/1.4/json/#metadata.

 ## Adding Licenses-Data

-To make it possible to define Licenses-Data you must __import org.cyclonedx.model.*;__ into the build.gradle.
+In order to be able to define the Manufacture-Data you must __import org.cyclonedx.model.*;__ into the build.gradle.

 You can add the Licenses-Data by passing an Object of the Type __LicenseChoice__ to the Plugin.
 The Object from LicenseChoice includes __either License or Expression__.
 It can't include both.